Universal Maximum Likelihood (List) Decoding via Fast Vector-Matrix Multiplication: Introduction

 The efficiency of the proposed approach stems from exploiting the discrete structure of $\mathbf{M}$.
 This performance gain parallels the classical distinction between sorting arbitrary real numbers and sorting integers.
 In general, sorting $n$ arbitrary items requires $\Omega(n \log n)$ comparisons (i.e., grows on the order of \(n\log n\)), whereas algorithms such as Counting Sort—particularly efficient when the range of possible input values is small relative to the number of elements—leverage the finite alphabet of integers to achieve linear $\mathcal{O}(n + k)$ complexity~\cite{Knuth1998}, where $k$ denotes the range size of the integer-valued inputs.
-Likewise, rather than treating the entries of \(\mathbf{M}\) as arbitrary reals, we exploit its binary structure via the Mailman algorithm~\cite{mailman_algorithm}, which computes the product of an \(m \times n\) binary matrix \(\mathbf{A}\) with a real vector \(\boldsymbol{x} \in \mathbb{R}^n\) in \(\mathcal{O}(mn / \log \max\{m, n\})\) time—improving upon the straightforward \(\mathcal{O}(mn)\) complexity for general matrices.
+Likewise, rather than treating the entries of \(\mathbf{M}\) as arbitrary reals, we exploit its binary structure via the Mailman algorithm~\cite{mailman_algorithm}, which computes the product of an \(m \times n\) binary matrix \(\mathbf{A}\) with a real vector \(\boldsymbol{x} \in \mathbb{R}^n\) in \(\mathcal{O}(mn / \log \max\{m, n\})\) amortized time complexity—improving upon the straightforward \(\mathcal{O}(mn)\) complexity for general matrices.
 This contrasts with the classical result of Winograd~\cite{winograd1968number}, which establishes that general vector-matrix multiplication requires \(\Omega(mn)\) operations.
 Employing this algorithm reduces the total number of operations to \(\mathcal{O}(2^k)\)—an \(n\)-fold improvement over ESD.
 For the special case of linear codes over the BSC, the framework further adapts to syndrome decoding with a complexity of \(\mathcal{O}(2^{\min\{k,\, n-k\}})\), again improving upon the standard \(\mathcal{O}(n \cdot 2^{\min\{k,\, n-k\}})\) complexity of trellis-based ML decoders.
-Since the time complexity is always proportional to the number of codewords (or syndromes, whichever is smaller), no further substantial reduction is possible: identifying the most likely codeword necessarily requires considering each candidate at least once.
-The main drawback is memory usage: the method requires storing a matrix encoding all codewords in the codebook, which incurs a space complexity of $\mathcal{O}(2^{k+1}n)$.
-Nevertheless, the framework is universal: it applies to both linear and nonlinear block codes, and supports hard- and soft-decision decoding over general memoryless channels as well as intersymbol-interference (ISI) channels—the most widely studied class of channels with memory~\cite{pfister2003phd}.
+Since the time complexity is inherently proportional to the number of codewords (or syndromes, whichever is smaller), no further substantial reduction should be expected—identifying the most likely codeword necessarily entails examining each candidate at least once.
+The main drawback lies in memory usage: the method stores a matrix representing all codewords in the codebook, resulting in a space complexity of \( \mathcal{O}(2^{k}) \).
+Nonetheless, this is still smaller by a factor of \( n \) compared to trellis-based (Viterbi) decoding.
+Moreover, the framework is universal: it applies to both linear and nonlinear block codes, supports hard- and soft-decision decoding, and extends naturally to general memoryless as well as intersymbol-interference (ISI) channels—the most widely studied class of channels with memory~\cite{pfister2003phd}.

 The idea of representing codeword likelihoods as inner products can be traced back, in an early form, to the work of Conway and Sloane in 1986~\cite{DecodingTechnique:ConwayS'86}, who studied specific channels with binary codes and showed that, in those cases, ML decoding is equivalent to finding the codeword closest in Euclidean distance.
 By contrast, our method makes no assumptions about the noise model and is not a distance-based decoder; it can thus be viewed as a systematic and efficiently implementable generalization of their approach.